 The demand for personalized post-click landing pages stems from the fact that every visitor is different; they have different pain points; they originate from different sources.
-When you provide each visitor with a personalized post-click experience you guarantee their individual needs are met and pain points answered.
+When you provide each visitor with a personalized post-click landing page you guarantee their individual needs are met and pain points answered.
 This generates a conversion.
 However, identifying accurate buyer personas is necessary, too.

 Why is scalable creation necessary?

 Every digital ad is a conversion opportunity.
 An opportunity to connect with your customers and increase conversions – whether it is a free trial, white paper download, webinar, new sign up, or anything in between.
-But if ads are not connected with relevant, dedicated post-click experiences you risk wasting all your conversion opportunities.
+But if ads are not connected with relevant, dedicated post-click landing pages you risk wasting all your conversion opportunities.